Launching a new business is tough, especially when you’re trying to find those first customers.

 We don’t think so – but it is extremely difficult for a new business to grow by relying purely on social media marketing and other free traffic sources.
 Sooner or later, you will end up using paid ads.

 So here are some tips on how you can do it right:

-- Use Google Adwords to target people making Google searches relevant to your business.
+- Use Google Ads to target people making Google searches relevant to your business.

 - SEMRush has data on what keywords your competitors are buying, use that to get a head start on your campaigns

-- Facebook ads can be a lot harder to get right than Adwords, but worth experimenting with different ideas
+- Facebook ads can be a lot harder to get right than Ads, but worth experimenting with different ideas

 - Always try to send your traffic to targeted landing pages, don’t fall into the trap of just sending users to your homepage